peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `static EFloat FromEInteger​(EInteger bigint)`<br>
  Converts an arbitrary-precision integer to the same value as a binary floating-point number.
+* `static EFloat FromHalfBits​(short value)`<br>
+ Creates a binary floating-point number from a binary floating-point number encoded in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
 * `static EFloat FromInt16​(short inputInt16)`<br>
  Converts a 16-bit signed integer to an arbitrary-precision binary floating-point number.